Today we have a guest post from the expert goldfish breeders Adam and Erica Till in Calgary, Alberta Canada.

 Finding Homes For Your Babies

 If you’ve done your job correctly and you have a bunch of baby fish happily swimming around and growing up, you’ll want to try to find homes for as many of them as you can fairly soon.

 After all, although you can keep a lot of baby fish in a small tank when they’re tiny, they’ll still grow into adults really quickly.
-If you remember the article here that says you need 20 gallons for the first goldfish and 10 gallons for each additional fish, you probably won’t have room for all the babies from even a single spawn once they grow up.
+You probably won’t have room for all the babies from even a single spawn once they grow up.

 As tempting as it might be, one thing you can’t do is to release them into the wild or into a local pond or fountain.
 In addition to being against the law in most areas, the fish can have a terrible impact on local wildlife, and they can survive through all but the coldest winters.